5-pebbles/auxv-dot-org/pages/projects/miros/chapter_1.md

 // This is the function a developer writes. --------------┘
 ```

 The symbol `_start` is in fact arbitrary, the actual entry point is defined in the `Elf` headers `e_entry` field.
-The dynamic linker or the Linux kernel (in cases without a linker) will jump to that address to start execution.
+The dynamic linker, or the Linux kernel (in cases without a linker), will jump to that address to start execution.

 You can view the address of the entry point using the `readelf` command with the `-h` argument:
 ```